blackviki/mobile-console-demo/README.md

 # Mobile Console demo

-A demo for Codeit's Mobile JavaScript Console.
+A demo of Codeit's Mobile Console for JavaScript.

-Run `index.html` by swiping up on the footer, then tap the top-left options button and choose Console.
+Open `index.html`, swipe up on the footer, then tap the top-left options button and choose Console.